-- Establish a core planning team.
-Analysing the strategic implications of scenarios is best done in teams.
+- Establish a core planning team: analysing the strategic implications of scenarios is best done in teams.
 The creative dynamics of an effective group are likely to provide the types of breakthrough that will make the scenario process worthwhile.
 What seems obvious to one person will be surprising to another.
-A good rule of thumb is to have five to eight people in the planning group. - Get a cross-section of expertise.
-Include the heads of all functional areas sales, marketing, operations, purchasing, information technology, personnel, etc. We also recommend including individuals beyond the top executives.
+A good rule of thumb is to have five to eight people in the planning group. - Get a cross-section of expertise: include the heads of all functional areas sales, marketing, operations, purchasing, information technology, personnel, etc. We also recommend including individuals beyond the top executives.
 This injects new perspectives on your company or your line of trade.
-This is a great time to involve the rising stars and innovative thinkers in the organization. - Include outside information and outside people.
-Focus on injecting interesting and challenging perspectives into the discussion.
+This is a great time to involve the rising stars and innovative thinkers in the organisation. - Include outside information and outside people: focus on injecting interesting and challenging perspectives into the discussion.
 In a group composed solely of insiders it will be hard to achieve breakthrough insights.
 Outsiders may be customers, suppliers or consultants.
-If possible, involve an executive from another line of trade or even from outside wholesale distribution.
+If possible, involve an executive from another line of trade.
 However, many executives feel uncomfortable letting outsiders participate in the planning process of their companies.